LiorZ/hdac8_thesis/thesis.rst

 Summary of calibration runs ............................

-	The first calibration round was made by taking 5 best binders and 5 bad binders, trying to generate a set of parameters to be used for the entire training set.
+	The first calibration round was made by taking 5 best binders and 5 bad binders, trying to generate a coarse set of parameters to be refined later using the entire training set.

+.. table:: A short version of the dataset used for coarse calibration of our protocol.

 	+---------------+----------------------+------------------+
 	|Sequence	|	% deacetylation|	annotation|